kargnas/laravel-ai-translator/README.md

 # Laravel AI Translator

 Automatically translate your Laravel language files using AI.

+I was struggling with translating my strings recently for my personal projects.
+I can use AI, but it is annoying and not convenient.
+So I just made this package to make it automation flow.
+When you add a new string in the default language (en), just run our translate command.
+It will translate into all languages.

+Also, the detailed consideration is that this package will translate your strings more smartly.
+This will respect your variables, the tense of the expressions, and the length of the words.

 ## Installation